Retatrutide FDA Approval Status 2026

 How to Find Retatrutide Clinical Trials

-To find clinical trials for retatrutide, individuals can search on ClinicalTrials.gov, which is a government-run website listing human clinical trials for investigational medications like retatrutide.
+Retatrutide studies can be searched on ClinicalTrials.gov, which is a government-run website listing human clinical trials for investigational medications like retatrutide.
 Use the search term “retatrutide” or “LY-3437943.”
 Enrollment status varies by study and site, and several late-stage programs continue beyond 2026.
-Discuss eligibility with your healthcare provider to determine whether a retatrutide trial is an appropriate option for your research or care context.
+ClinicalTrials.gov listings should be read with study staff and qualified healthcare professionals before any enrollment decision.

 - TRIUMPH-1 — obesity or overweight in adults.